A Realistic Investing Guide for Students and Those Just Starting Out.

 1) The length of time you have to reach your goals, also known as the investment time frame or horizon.
 As a young adult, you have decades ahead of you, which gives you a huge advantage.

 2) Your appetite for risk, or your risk tolerance.
-You may be very comfortable taking risk, or you may be more risk averse.
+You may be very comfortable taking risks, or you may be more risk-averse.

 If you have a medium-term goal of one to five years, you may consider buying a GIC (Guaranteed Investment Certificate) with a term that matches your goal.
 This could be a good option for something like saving for a down payment on a house or car.
 The longer the term, the longer your money is “locked in,” but the more interest you’ll earn.
 For example, a five-year GIC pays more than a one-year GIC, which is usually higher than the rate on a savings account.
 And with time on your side, you can let the magic of compound interest—earning interest on interest, plus the original principal—go to work for you.